MarkylReed/hello-world/README.md

 hello-world tutorial practice
 my name is markyl
-im a university student studying japanese and i like art and tachnology
+im a university student studying japanese and i like art and technology